kids don’t affect your coverage needs

 Finally, there are a few coverages (some of which might actually be required in your state) that you may want to add if you don't already have them:

 Kids can mean changes to your car insurance

 Though the little ones won't directly affect your rates or coverage needs, they do bring about a host of changes that warrant giving your car insurance another look.

-If you need expert aid in reviewing your changing car insurance needs, don't hesitate to call us at 1-800-ESURANCE (1-800-378-7262).
+If you need expert aid in reviewing your changing car insurance needs, or have questions about Esuance discounts, don't hesitate to call us at 1-800-ESURANCE (1-800-378-7262).
 Our auto insurance savants are available 24 hours a day, 7 days a week.
 Alternatively, you can check out our Coverage Counselor® to get started.

 Kids in cars: are they sitting safely?

 Not sure just how to keep the little ones safely in their seats?
 Find answers in this Esurance Insight.

 Get the top 3 car seat tips